Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Method

-The minimization of this loss enforces the transferred network $f_{\matr{w}^{(t)}}$ to give similar predictions to instances that are in close proximity.
+The minimization of this loss enforces the transferred network $f_{\matr{w}^{(t)}}$ to assign similar predictions to instances that are in close proximity.
 Note that the correlation coefficient value is inversely proportional to the squared Euclidean distance after centering and unit-norm normalization.
 In fact, most of the methods explained in Section \ref{sec:related_work} such as \cite{our_ensemble,oacca,fbcca} use the correlation coefficient as a suitable metric for measuring similarities between SSVEP signals.

 As for determining the variable neighborhood size $k_i$ properly, it is reasonable to assume that the correlation coefficients between the instance $\matr{x}_i$ and its neighboring instances that should share similar labels with $\matr{x}_i$ are much higher compared to the other instances.
-As a result, one could expect a significant drop from the $k_i$'{th} highest correlation coefficient to the next $k_i+1$'{th} highest:
+As a result, one could expect a significant drop from the $k_i$'{th} highest correlation coefficient to the next $k_i+1$'{th} highest: \begingroup

-where the left hand side of the inequality describes the drop in percentage and the right hand side $\delta$ is a predetermined threshold testing the significance of the drop.
+\endgroup where the left hand side of the inequality describes the percentage drop and the right hand side $\delta$ is a predetermined threshold testing the significance of the drop.
 The neighborhood size $k_i$ is taken from the point of significant drop.